 The explosion ended up killing 17 and injuring 39.
 Al Qaeda ended up taking responsibility.
 US military forces increased security at the ports.
 U.S. intelligence reports claimed that Al Qaeda saw an increase in financing and recruitment.

 4. Anthrax Attack

 As the nation was on edge after the 9/11 attacks, the nation was attacked just three weeks later.
-This time several letters were mailed to multiple media outlets and two U.S. senators, which contained the deadly chemical Anthrax.
+This time, several letters were mailed to multiple media outlets and two U.S. senators that contained the deadly chemical anthrax.
 Several people were exposed and killed.

 3. Pan Am Flight 103 Bombing

 Planes have been an easy target for terrorists.
 The first massive terror attack on a plane was on December 21, 1988, when Pan Am Flight 103 exploded in mid-air over Lockerbie, Scotland.
 All passengers and crew were killed.
 Debris ended up causing injuries to multiple residents in the area.